Subsidiary vs Branch in Dubai

 Main differences between branches and subsidiaries in Dubai

 The key facts about the branches and subsidiaries available in the UAE are of high importance and must be fully understood before registering any of the two entities.
 For example, a branch established in the UAE is dependent on the parent company with the mention that it has to operate the same activities, but in a different location.
 The financial report is made to the head office compared to the subsidiary which has to report to the holding company that, as the name says, holds the majority shares.
 In other words, we mention that the subsidiary is fully independent of the parent company compared to the branch which has to report all the operations to the company from the country of origins.
 It is good to know that a subsidiary in Dubai may implement different activities from the parent company.
 As for the branch, this can only implement and develop the operations of the mother company, due to the dependent status of the entities.
 As for the investments which need to be made when opening a subsidiary or a branch, the foreign company is obliged to have 100% ownership in the branch, while for a subsidiary between 50% and 100%.
 The responsibilities of a branch in Dubai are entirely connected to the company from abroad, while the subsidiary has no liabilities which extend to the parent company.
 We invite you to address to our team of advisors and find out more about how you can establish a branch or a subsidiary in Dubai and about the legal aspects involved.
-They can also help you register for EORI in Dubai.
+They can also help you in immigration to Dubai as well as registration for EORI in Dubai.

 The Articles of Association for branches and subsidiaries